Copper-Head/TABot/README.md

 The "attachmentbot.py" file provides just downloading functionality which is equivalently covered by the ``mailbot" script, so I'm considering getting rid of it completely.
-As things are, running "mailbot.py" without any command-line options does the same as running "attachmentbot.py".
+As things are, running "python mailbot.py" without any command-line options does the same as running "python attachmentbot.py".
 In addition, "mailbot" supports some optional arguments whereas "attachmentbot" does not.

 * Place the mailbot.py file into the folder where you want to download